 – Volume substitution (pre or post filter) plus dialysate required

-- Improved for higher molecular weight solutes (small proteins, mediators, etc.)
+– Improved for solutes (small proteins, mediators, etc.)

 – High for small molecular weight substances (urea, creatinine, electrolytes, buffer base)

 Over the years there have been many publications showing the effect of HDF in comparison to HD and HF, which mainly confirmed what was initially shown2 – HDF really combines the solute removal capabilities of both HD and HF.

 The introduction of HDF brought up the question as to which mode of dilution (pre or post filter) was to be preferred.
 The problem can be investigated and answered by theoretical considerations and in-vitro experiments as done by Ahrenholz et al.3 While this study specifically refers to online HDF, considerations regarding the efficacy are valid for conventional as well as for online HDF.

 As expected, small MW clearances are slightly reduced in pre-dilution mode due to the decreased concentration gradients across the membrane, whereas middle and higher MW clearances increase with increasing filtrate or substitution fluid flow.
 In the setup described here, inulin clearance can be doubled compared to pure HD.
 In-vitro experiments nicely follow theory in this case.

 HDF efficacy: pre-dilution (based on reference 3):